Resident workers - Field of qualification

 - Society and Culture (5,909 people or 6.8%)

-In combination these three fields accounted for 30,150 people in total or 34.7% of the resident workers .
+In combination these three fields accounted for 30,150 people in total or 34.7% of the resident workers (All industries).

-The major differences between the field of qualifications held by the resident workers of the Cumberland Council area and New South Wales were:
+The major differences between the field of qualifications held by the resident workers () of Cumberland City and New South Wales were:

-- A larger percentage of resident workers qualified in Information Technology (5.5% compared to 3.0%)
+- A larger percentage of resident workers (All industries) qualified in Information Technology (5.5% compared to 3.0%)

-- A smaller percentage of resident workers qualified in Society and Culture (6.8% compared to 8.8%)
+- A smaller percentage of resident workers (All industries) qualified in Society and Culture (6.8% compared to 8.8%)

-- A smaller percentage of resident workers qualified in Education (3.5% compared to 5.4%)
+- A smaller percentage of resident workers (All industries) qualified in Education (3.5% compared to 5.4%)

-- A smaller percentage of resident workers qualified in Health (5.5% compared to 7.1%)
+- A smaller percentage of resident workers (All industries) qualified in Health (5.5% compared to 7.1%)

-The largest changes in the field of qualifications held by the resident workers between 2011 and 2016 in the Cumberland Council area were for those qualified in:
+The largest change in the field of qualifications held by the resident workers (All industries) between 2011 and 2016 in Cumberland City was for those qualified in: